 The nurse leaned over the plastic bassinet, she carefully fixed the baby’s cap and took him to her.
 With eyes fixed out the far window focused on the burnt harvest moon, Lila felt the bed shift and knew her baby was besides her.
 It was somewhere past three o’clock in the morning; her tired body and foggy mind disconnected from the room at the quiet hour.

 “What are you naming him?” the nurse asked rubbing her leg for attention.
 Lila shook her head in an attempt to deny what her body could not; her stomach lurched, the taste of sour bile filled her mouth.

 “Do not be afraid,” the nurse instructed gently.

 Lila lowered her eyes; on the floor to the side of the bed she saw the white shoes and stockings of the nurse and imagined the white dress and cap that completed the uniform.
-When Charles left Lila to her woman’s work she only had this nurse for comfort.
+When Charles left Lila to her woman’s work, she only had this nurse for comfort.
 Her care was without fault but her manner was curt and she did not have the patience for Lila’s anxious ramblings.
-Lila had felt unlucky to be on her service but now grateful as her strength provided the place Lila needed to hide.
+Lila had felt unlucky to be under her care, but now this nurse’s strength provided Lila the place she needed to hide.

 Lila wondered how many births this experienced nurse had witnessed; her eyes closed as her mind insisted the question, how many deaths?
 Lila imagined the other mothers that lied in this bed before her and the nurse next to them as she welcomed their babies carefully into this world.
 Lila searched deep, she tried to draw out some courage to cling to, but only shame and defeat surfaced.